IoTThinks/EasySkyMesh/firmware/README.md

 * For example: firmware-repeater-heltecv3-v1.9.1-powersaving01.bin.
 This is the firmware for repeater using Heltec v3, based on MeshCore v1.9.1 (main) with added powersaving and the number is 01.
 The number is our own version.

 ## Repeaters
-The latest firmware is on TOP:
+The latest firmware is on TOP.
+* You can check the Version in MeshCore App > Remote management to confirm the flashed verion.

+### Power Saving 04
+Based on MeshCore v1.10.0 (main).
+Fixed OTA via WiFi.
+* Download of bin files: [Heltec v3 (Tested)](https://github.com/IoTThinks/LoRaMeshVietnam/blob/main/firmware/firmware-repeater-heltecv3-v1.10.0-powersaving04.bin)
+* Do not sleep when WiFi is not off likely due to OTA via WiFi.
+* To reboot to out of OTA and back to powersaving mode.
+* Power saving mode: Still 10mA.
+* OTA mode: 100mA due to WiFi.

-### Power Saving 03:
+### Power Saving 03
 Based on MeshCore v1.10.0 (main).
 9mA power consumption with no latency.
 * Download of bin files: [Heltec v3 (Tested)](https://github.com/IoTThinks/LoRaMeshVietnam/blob/main/firmware/firmware-repeater-heltecv3-v1.10.0-powersaving03.bin), [Heltec v4 (Testing)](https://github.com/IoTThinks/LoRaMeshVietnam/blob/main/firmware/firmware-repeater-heltecv4-v1.10.0-powersaving03.bin)
 * To use light sleep instead of deepsleep